KevLeop/Ravn-Challenge-V2-KevinValverde/README.md

 # RAVN-Challenge-V2
 ### Kevin Valverde
-This is a web app that allows to browse the Star Wars GraphQL Api, to demonstrte programming skills with React JS and fetching with [Apollo GraphQL Client](https://www.apollographql.com/).
+This is a web app that allows to browse the Star Wars GraphQL Api, to demonstrate programming skills with React JS and [Apollo GraphQL Client](https://www.apollographql.com/).

 In the project directory, you can run: